eznapke/mask_detector/README.md

 - Deploy EKS.<br>
 - Connect to Bastion via SSH (key based authentication).<br>
-- Helm used to install the Security App.<br>
+- Install Security App via Helm.<br>
 - The public IP (to expose the service) should be passed to the Helm Chart <br>
 - Security App container pulled down from dockerhub.<br>